 There’s an old saying in the PR world: “any publicity is good publicity.”
 The belief is that if your company can become the topic of conversation, it’s a good thing because it stimulates product awareness.
 And, though negative impressions will disappear over time, increased awareness remains.
-But how much can we rely on this theory when it comes to a brand’s SERP ranking?
+As a result, this affects your search ranking.

-Every year, we see some of the world’s biggest brands trash their reputation in the court of public opinion, whether it’s due to the behaviour of corporate leaders or insensitive campaigns by PR and marketing teams.
+Every year, we see some of the world’s biggest brands trash their reputation in the court of public opinion.
+Whether it’s due to the behaviour of corporate leaders or insensitive campaigns by PR and marketing teams.

-Global retailer H&M came under fire for a product image featuring a child wearing a hoodie with the slogan “Coolest monkey in the jungle.”
+Global retailer H&M came under fire for a product image featuring a child wearing a hoodie with the slogan “Coolest monkey in the jungle”.
 Dove drew global backlash for an advertisement that showed a black model transforming into a white woman.
-US tech company Cynet Systems sparked outrage after they posted a job position that listed the desired candidate as “preferably Caucasian.”
+US tech company Cynet Systems sparked outrage.
+They posted a job position that listed the desired candidate as “preferably Caucasian.”

-Some of these PR blunders had serious financial ramifications for the companies involved: Gillette may have suffered loss in sales after customers threatened to stop using its products.
+Some of these PR blunders had serious financial ramifications for the companies involved.
+Gillette may have suffered loss in sales after customers threatened to stop using its products.
 It is alleged that Momentum lost 80 000 clients in one day when the company refused settlement.

 However, at the same time, some interesting things were happening on the SEO side of these companies’ websites.
-Brand mentions for “cynet systems” reached peak popularity on Google Trends around the time news of the scandal broke, with the company’s website experiencing an 86% increase in traffic between March and April.
+Brand mentions for “cynet systems” reached peak popularity on Google Trends.
+Around the time news of the scandal broke, with the company’s website experiencing an 86% increase in traffic between March and April.

-Similarly, the search term “gillette” surged in January 2019, the time the ad was released, with a 33% jump in traffic from the previous month.
+Similarly, the search term “Gillette” surged in January 2019.
+The time the ad was released, with a 33% jump in traffic from the previous month.

 If your site ends up ranking a little higher as a result of the link juice, unsuspecting customers looking for the type of products or services that you offer, might actually click on your site first.